 Flights to the nearby Barcelona El Prat Airport, hotels, restaurants and even drinks in the bars are cheaper in Sitges than in Ibiza or Mykonos.

 July and August are the hottest months and the beach and bars are packed.
-April to June and September and October are excellent times to visit – the weather is usually good and the nightlife slightly more relaxed.
+April to June, September and October are excellent times to visit – the weather is usually good and the nightlife slightly more relaxed.
 Much of the gay nightlife is open all year around.

-> Beautiful, spacious gay beach about 30 minutes from Mykonos Town.
+> Beautiful, spacious gay beach about 30 minutes by car from Mykonos Town.

 > Utterly chic gay (and straight) nightlife with gay bars that open all night long.

 The Greek island of Mykonos is a very large rock in the middle of the Aegean Sea.
 Everything, from bottled water to champagne and men is imported.

 Beyond the irresistibly chic white-washed town and beautiful beaches the Island has few other attractions.
 But to worry about that is to miss the point.
 You come to Mykonos to hit the beach, enjoy the restaurants and to see and be seen in the bars.